yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 sparse linear system for active atom offsets.
 Frozen atoms remain in the snapshot, but they do not become columns in the linear system.

-For each sample on each active atom:
+For each unfiltered sampling entry on each active atom:

 1. subtract the target atom's current zero-offset signal;
 2. add the target atom's offset basis as the row entry for that atom;
-3. subtract selected neighbors' current zero-offset signals when their distance is within `kNeighborContributionDistanceMax`; and
+3. subtract selected neighbors' current zero-offset signals when those neighbors are present in the snapshot and their distance is within `kNeighborContributionDistanceMax`; and
 4. add each active selected neighbor's offset basis as another row entry.

 The resulting system is solved with weighted ridge regression.
 The ridge term is